tanjo3/tww_apworld/docs/setup_en.md

 ## Installation

 All users should follow these steps:
-1. Unzip the downloaded TWW apworld zip file.
+1. Unzip the downloaded TWW APWorld zip file.
-2. Place the `tww.apworld` file in your Archipelago installation's `lib/worlds` folder (Windows default to:
+2. Double-click the `tww.apworld` file.
+It should automatically install the APWorld after a little while.
+You will get a little dialog window telling you it has been installed successfully.
-`%programdata%/Archipelago`).
+    * Alternatively, copy the `tww.apworld` to your Archipelago installation's `custom_worlds` folder (Windows default
-    * If you have a `ww.apworld` file from a previous version of the apworld, you **must** delete it, as it is no longer supported.
-Additionally, if there is a `ww` or `tww` folder in that folder, you **must** also delete it.
-Keeping these around will cause issues, even if multiworlds are successfully generated.
+    to: `%programdata%/Archipelago`).
-3. Place the content of the `lib` folder of the downloaded TWW apworld zip file into your Archipelago installation's `lib` folder.
+3. Place the content of the `lib` folder of the downloaded TWW APWorld zip file into your Archipelago installation's `lib` folder.

-If you're playing The Wind Waker, you must unzip the TWW AP Client downloaded from the release page.
+If you're playing The Wind Waker, you must also unzip the TWW AP Client downloaded from the release page.

 ## Setting Up a YAML

 All players playing The Wind Waker must provide the room host with a YAML file containing the settings for their world.
-A sample YAML file for The Wind Waker is supplied in the TWW apworld download.
+A sample YAML file for The Wind Waker is supplied in the TWW APWorld download.
 Refer to the comments in that file for details about what each setting does.

 Once you're happy with your settings, provide the room host with your YAML file and proceed to the next step.